-The Centre’s scope will include support for children from the point of referral through to permanence, including adoption, care-leaver support and targeted early help.
-We will focus on children’s social care practice in England and draw on and share learning at the international level.
+Our research looks at the point of referral through to permanence, including adoption, care-leaver support and targeted early help.
+We focus on children’s social care practice in England and draw on and share learning at the international level.

-Engagement and co-design are central to our approach.
-We are working in close consultation with leaders, practitioners, children, young people, families and researchers across the sector to:
+We were commissioned by the Department for Education to work alongside CASCADE at Cardiff University.
+Engagement and co-design are central to our approach and we are working in close consultation with leaders, practitioners, children and young people, families and researchers across the sector to:

 - Identify gaps in the evidence, and create new evidence through trials and evaluations